bijeshos/go-examples/README.md

 # Go Examples

-This is a placeholder repository to keep a collection of Go examples.
+This repository contains a collection of Go examples.

-At the moment, only the skeleton version of the repo is committed.
-Examples would be committed soon.